Lemhen/olist-logistics-analysis/README.md

 | Critical delay (31–60 days) | 285 | **1.98** |
 | Extreme delay (60+ days) | 84 | **2.91** |

 **Key insight:** Review score falls from 4.2 to 2.7 after just 1–7 days of delay.
-There is no gradual decline — the damage happens at the first breach of the promised date.
-This suggests customers respond to the broken promise itself, not the magnitude of the delay.
+The damage happens at the first breach of the promised date.
+It may be possible because customers respond to the broken promise itself, not the amount of days delayed.

-The slight score recovery at extreme delays (60+ days, n=84) is likely a sampling artifact from the small group size and should not be interpreted as a positive trend.
+The slight score recovery at extreme delays (60+ days) is likely a sampling artifact from the small group size (84 orders) and should not be interpreted as a positive trend.

-### 2. Seasonal Spike in Delays — November 2017
+### 2. Seasonal Spike in Delays - November 2017

-The time series of monthly delay rates reveals a clear anomaly: the share of delayed orders peaked at **18.10% in November 2017**, more than double the surrounding months (7.32% in September, 6.35% in March 2018).
-This aligns with Brazil's Black Friday period and strongly suggests logistics capacity was overwhelmed by demand surge — a predictable, preventable failure.
+The time series of monthly delay rates reveals two clear anomalies: the share of delayed orders peaked firstly at **11.92% in November 2017**, more than 150% the surrounding months (3.90% in October 2017, 7.32% in December 2017).
+This aligns with Black Friday period and strongly suggests logistics capacity was overwhelmed by demand surge, a predictable failure.The second peak shows **18.10% delay rate in March 2018**, which connects with Brazil's post service Correios walkout.

 ### 3. Regional Delay Patterns